Supportive Care Assistant

 How to Apply

 Applications are reviewed in the order they are received.
-Please download and complete the Supportive Care Assistant application form, and submit it with all required documentation to the School of Continuing Education via email at ce [at] rdc [dot] ab [dot] ca.
+Please download and complete the Supportive Care Assistant application form, and submit it with all required documentation to the Division of Extended Education via email at extended [dot] ed [at] rdc [dot] ab [dot] ca.